Heterogeneous Treatment Effects in Social Networks: Framework

 \section{Framework}

-In this section, we describe our Testing-for-Effect-Modifier (TEEM) framework for effect heterogeneity.
-First, we define a social network pattern and the corresponding subgraph isomorphism problem, and then we discuss treatment effect heterogeneity and formalize the concept of effect modifiers.
-Then, we introduce the concept of \emph{hypothesized effect modifiers} and the \prob\ criterion.
+In this section, we first describe our testing framework for effect heterogeneity by formally introducing the concept of \emph{hypothesized effect modifiers} and the testing criterion (Section~\ref{sec:criteria_test}) and provide theoretical guarantees (Section~\ref{sec:theory}).
+Then we delineate the estimation and testing procedure used to operationalize the framework along with our algorithm (Section~\ref{sec:single}).

-\paratitle{Network patterns:} We begin by defining a network pattern as a graph that is isomorphic to a sub-network induced by the neighbors of a unit in the network.

-\begin{definition}[Network pattern] A network pattern $\set{P}$ is a network with a covariate vector for each node and one distinguished node $\distp\in \set{P}$. \end{definition}

-This definition is reminiscent of the notion of {\em structural equivalence} \cite{wasserman1994social}, previously devised in the context of social networks.
-Intuitively, a network pattern serves as an implicit effect modifier that influences heterogeneity.

-\begin{example} A 3-clique (a `triangle') over the nodes $a,b,c$ with $a$ as the distinguished node is a network pattern. \end{example}